AWcoder/MisfitsUnited/README.md

 ### Rookie Draft Order ###
 - The draft order for the rookie draft will be determined based on both regular and post-season results
-- Picks 1-6 will be assigned in inverse order of the regular season standings.
+- Picks 1-8 will be assigned in inverse order of the regular season standings.
+Standings determined by regular season record with a tiebreaker of total points scored.
+3rd place game in the postseason is meaningless for determining draft order because there is no payout.
-- Picks 7-12 will be assigned in inverse order of the postseason standings
+- Picks 9-10 will be assigned in inverse order of the postseason standings
-- An additional pick (1.13) will be awarded to the winner of the consolation bracket

 ### Rookie Draft Settings ###
-- There will be 4 rounds of the rookie draft.
+- There will be 5 rounds of the rookie draft.
-- The rookie draft will take place the day immediately following the completion of the NFL draft.
+- The rookie draft will take place following the completion of the NFL draft.
 - The draft will follow a linear format just like the NFL draft (1.01 has 2.01, 3.01, 4.01 etc.)
-- Each day the draft will last from 9AM to 9PM with each team having 30 mins per pick.
 - Trading draft picks is allowed during the rookie draft
-- If a team misses their pick the best available player based on [these rankings](https://www.fantasypros.com/nfl/rankings/rookies.php) will be taken for them
+- Draft format is pending league discussion.

 __Any undrafted rookie will be treated as a common FA.
-If they are unavailable in the database you must message the commissioner or co-commissioners to claim them and leave a spot open on your roster once they confirm your request.
+If they are unavailable in the database you must message the commissioner to claim them and leave a spot open on your roster once they confirm your request.
 If no spot is open when the player becomes available then there will be no priority given to the team that claimed them__

 <br><br>